 What is Gua Sha?

 In the last few years the beauty community has jumped onto the gua sha tool train and has started seeing its own benefits, specifically for facial work.
+There are many benefits of gua sha for skincare.

--increased facial lymphatic drainage
+-increased facial lymphatic drainage (improved blood circulation)

 -decreased inflammation, acne scarring